Here’s the scenario.

 Another plus is the conversion rate.

-While you may end up spending more overall, paid search results are 1.5x more likely to convert.
+While you may end up spending more overall, paid search visits are 35% more likely to convert.

 And this makes sense, considering advertisers can customize and optimize their ads and specifically target high-intent keywords.

-While Google AdWords has had and continues to have the lion’s share of business (almost 80% of companies focus on Google for PPC), there is now a buffet of other options available.
+While Google Ads has had and continues to have the lion’s share of business (80% of companies focus on Google for PPC), there is now a buffet of other options available.

-For instance, Bing Ads are starting to catch on, and social networks such as Facebook and Twitter offer paid advertising.
+For instance, Microsoft Advertising is starting to catch on, and social networks such as Facebook and Twitter offer paid advertising.

-The bottom line is you’re not stuck with AdWords.
+The bottom line is you’re not stuck with Google Ads.

 The downside of SEO